Lillard scores 50 as Trail Blazers beat Pacers 139-129 - WHIZ News

+“I think it was the right decision for us to go out there and compete today in his honor.
+I think that’s what he would have wanted,” Lillard said.
+“Obviously, throughout the game you think about it.
+The timeouts, and just random dead moments of the game, he’s on your mind, because it’s just such an unfortunately sad situation.
+It was a tough game to play as far as your energy and where your heart is, to say the least.”

 The Trail Blazers honored Bryant with 24 seconds of silence before the game, and the team took a 24-second shot-clock violation at the start before the Pacers took an eight-second timeline penalty, recognizing Bryant’s jersey numbers.
-Several fans at the Moda Center wore Lakers jerseys in salute to a player who spent his entire career with rival Los Angeles.
+Several fans at the Moda Center wore Lakers jerseys, saluting a player who spent his entire career with rival Los Angeles.

 CJ McCollum returned after a three-game absence because of an ankle injury and added 28 points for the Blazers (20-27).
 Hassan Whiteside had 21 points and 14 rebounds.

-Domantas Sabonis, whose father Arvydas played for the Blazers, had 27 points, 14 assists and 11 rebounds for the Pacers for his second career triple-double.
+Domantas Sabonis, whose father Arvydas played for the Blazers, had 27 points, 14 assists and 11 rebounds for the Pacers in his second career triple-double.
 His first came last Sunday at Denver.

+“We’ve been having a lot of injuries all year so I just wanted to come out, be aggressive and help the team any way I can,” Sabonis said.

 Indiana (30-17) hasn’t won in Portland since the 2007-08 season, a streak of 11 games.